Patients with lung illness and healthcare practitioners benefit from this calculator. Learn how!

 The PF Ratio calculator is a basic and easy-to-use tool for assessing lung function at home or at a clinic.
 It is a useful tool for both patients with lung illness and healthcare practitioners who monitor people's lung function.
 In this article, we will define the PF Ratio, explain how it is computed, and highlight the PF Ratio Calculator.

-The PF Ratio, or PaO2/FiO2 ratio, is a simple but effective tool for checking your lung function.
+The PF Ratio, or PaO2/FiO2 ratio, is a simple but effective tool for checking lung function.
 It is calculated by dividing the partial pressure of oxygen in the blood (PaO2) by the fraction of inspired oxygen (FiO2).

 Here is a stepwise guide on how to use a PF ratio calculator.